Traditional Okinawan Karate in Edmonton

 Please visit Okinawa, to feel traditional Okinawan karate, and eat Okinawan food and breathe Okinawan air.
 Many things you have to experience in Okinawa.

-Heeding Hanshi's direction, in March I and two other senior members of our dojo traveled to Okinawa to train there for almost five weeks.
-This was the sixth trip since 2014 for Lucy and me; it was the third for Clayton since 2016.
-But none of us have been able to go there since before the pandemic.
+Heeding Hanshi's direction, in March three senior members of our dojo traveled to Okinawa to train there for almost five weeks.

 It was marvelous, exhausting, illuminating.
 Here's a taste of what we experienced (move the cursor over an image for explanatory text; click to expand text; click on the arrows to navigate instead of using the automatic slide show).